almaember1098/radonui/README.md

 that will make the framework more easy-to-use.
 But currently, you need to include Babel standalone and all the files in the `radonui` folder.
 That's it!
-And, alternatively, you can install it by using `npm install my-radonui`!
+And, alternatively, you can install it by using `npm install my-radonui`
-P.S. this is on the view-feature branch.